pyinfra-dev/pyinfra/docs/using-operations.rst

 Output & Callbacks
 ------------------

 pyinfra doesn't immediately execute operations, meaning output is not available right away.
 It is possible to access this output at runtime by providing a callback function using the :ref:`operations:python.call` operation.
 Callback functions may also call other operations which will be immediately executed.
-Why/how this works `is described here <deploy-process.html#how-pyinfra-detects-changes-orders-operations>`_.
+Why/how this works :ref:`is described here <deploy-process#how-pyinfra-detects-changes-orders-operations>`_.

 .. code:: python